turingschool/front-end-curriculum/lessons/module-1/js-2.md

 var volumeTwo = getSize(1, 8, 7)[0];
 ```

-## Functions - Famous or Anonymous?
+## Functions - Named or Anonymous?

 So far, we've been working with *named functions*.
 Through *function declaration* `function myNamedFunction()` we create a function that we intend to call later in our code via the name we gave it.
 That is kind of cool.
 It feels very similar to when we were naming/assigning variables.
 A named function is kind of like that: we create a name, assign a series of instructions (the function) to that name, and we get to use it all over the place, simply by calling the name of the function with its parentheses.